 Opportunities for Youth Achievement Initiative

-In 2008, after several years of funding a wide variety of educational programs, the Webber Family Foundation adopted a more focused grantmaking strategy centered on helping high-achieving, lower-income youth perform at the highest levels of achievement in academics and the arts.
+In 2008, after several years of funding a wide variety of educational programs, the Webber Family Foundation adopted a more focused grantmaking strategy centered on helping high-achieving, lower-income youth reach the highest levels of academic and artistic achievement.

-Today this work continues through the Foundation’s Opportunities for Youth Achievement initiative (OYA), which supports a pipeline of support to effective nonprofits working to lay a strong early foundation for our youngest learners; provide youth with unique enrichment opportunities that develop meaningful skills; ensure that quality school options are available for all learners; and support young adults in their post-secondary goals.
+Today, this work continues through the Foundation’s Opportunities for Youth Achievement (OYA) initiative.
+OYA supports effective nonprofits that build a strong early foundation for young learners, offer rigorous enrichment opportunities for youth, ensure quality school options for all, and help college students achieve their post-secondary goals.

 Through this initiative, our goal is to help unlock access to new opportunities where they didn’t exist before.